serval-uni-lu/urs_phase_transitions/README.md

 The `singularity` folder contains the `.def` files used to create the containers.

+# LPA

+The `lpa` folder contains the program used to approximate the true modularity of a formula.

+# Scripts

+The `scripts` folder contains example scripts that were used during our experiments.

 # Datasets

 The Plazar dataset is available at `https://github.com/diverse-project/samplingfm`.